 What does hairline correction mean?

-A stable frontal hairline is an absolute must, because with progressive hair loss the hairline incision scar could become exposed.
+A stable frontal hairline is an absolute must because, with progressive hair loss, the hairline incision scar could become exposed.

-What is SMP hairline?
+What is an SMP hairline?

-Scalp Micropigmentation is an innovative, solution that replicates the appearance of thicker, fuller hair.
+Scalp Micropigmentation is an innovative solution that replicates the appearance of thicker, fuller hair.
 This affordable solution can also be used to enhance an existing hair restoration or provide an alternative to individuals who want a non-surgical treatment suitable for all types of hair loss.

 What are the main benefits of SMP?